 Choosing between Google’s new Pixels, it’s clear that the Pixel 4 XL is the better option, especially if you like big screens and longer battery life (such as it is).
 As for how Google’s phablet stacks up to other top smartphones, that’s a tougher call that depends on what you’re looking for in a handset.

-The Pixel will still be on the short list for anyone who wants a top camera phone, though the iPhone 11 Pro exceeds it in many ways.
-The Pixel remains the best way to experience Android, and exclusive features like Live Caption (which comes to other Android devices in 2020) and Recorder’s live transcription drive that point home for the Pixel 4 XL.
-That said, if you’re intrigued by the new Pixel’s 90-Hz refresh rate and want the latest version of Android on a big screen phone, the OnePlus 7T ticks both boxes and costs $300 less than the Pixel 4 XL.
+The Pixel will still be on the short list for anyone who wants a top camera phone, though Apple's flagship exceeds it in many ways, as you can see in our iPhone 11 Pro review.
+The Pixel remains the best way to experience Android, and exclusive features like Live Caption (which comes to other Android devices this year) and Recorder’s live transcription drive that point home for the Google Pixel 4 XL.
+That said, if you’re intrigued by the new Pixel’s 90-Hz refresh rate and want the latest version of Android on a big screen phone, check out our OnePlus 7T review; that phone costs $300 less than the Pixel 4 XL.

 Still, the Pixel continues to deliver the best that Google has to offer — great cameras, the latest version of Android, and software smarts that really allow you to do more with your phone.
 And the Pixel 4 XL’s wider availability makes it easier than ever to make this phablet your smartphone of choice.